-So he did -- with a little help from James on electric piano, other New York studio experts like Eric Gale, Randy Brecker, John Tropea, Joe Farrell, and Jon Faddis, and, as an integral part of the All-Stars, Mongo Santamaria
+So he did -- with a little help from James on electric piano, other New York studio experts like Eric Gale, Randy Brecker, John Tropea, Joe Farrell, and Jon Faddis, and, as an integral part of the All-Stars, Mongo Santamaria.

 The results are not at all bad, nor irredeemably diluted.
 Sometimes the crisp outboard brass section, voices, and strings intrude on the action, and the LP was made in layers, as opposed to herding the band into the studio for a day and letting them wail.